Textualize/textual/README.md

 ## Compatibility

 Textual runs on Linux, MacOS, and Windows.
-Rich requires Python 3.7 or above.
+Textual requires Python 3.7 or above.

 ## Installing